wlong1/Youtube-Playlist-Into-Spreadsheet/README.md

 Export playlist data through Youtube API.

 ## How to use
-You need a Youtube API Key.
+Requires a Youtube API Key.
 If you don't have one, [Youtube has a guide on it](https://developers.google.com/youtube/v3/getting-started#before-you-start).
 You only need to follow steps 1-3.

 The playlist ID is found at the end of the link, like so:
 `https://www.youtube.com/playlist?list=[Playlist ID]`